DunningtonAudio/208_PROGRAM_CARD/README.md

 * Footprints for optional multi-turn trimmer potentiometers (Bourns 3266W type) in series with the sequencer voltage level settings for fine tune when programming pitched sequences.
 * 5V rail brought out to the prototyping area (where this is available on the 208 edge connector)

+Please read the notes before ordering or using cards.

 The repository contains:

 * KiCad project files, including gerber outputs